Gozala/workspace/pages/UCAN Email.md

+- Principal can
-- DomainKeys Identified Mail ([[DKIM]]) protocol is widely used protocol that can be utilized by an Agent  to delegate
+- DomainKeys Identified Mail ([[DKIM]]) protocol is widely used protocol that can be utilized by a principal  delegate